Flexible features of your mortgage and helpful service information

 For some customers, Payment Holidays may have previously been referred to as Instalment breaks.

-Subject to an application meeting the criteria, Payment Holidays are available for a period of between one or two months and you can make an application for a payment holiday once every three years.
-The maximum number of months permitted for a payment holiday is six months over the life of the mortgage.
+Subject to an application meeting the criteria, Payment Holidays are available for a period of one, two or three months and you can make an application for a payment holiday once every two years.

 You may be eligible to apply for a Payment Holiday if: